By Chiara Spagnoli Gabardi

 The biggest idiots

-And what’s worse, pretty much ALL mainstream fashion magazines, from WWD and Vogue to Glamour and Marie Claire have been raving about how ‘wonderful’ the new PCV ‘trend’ is, whilst others, like Bustle.com, even ridiculously declared that “PVC’s debauched history makes me more determined to exchange my entire wardrobe for something a little more synthetic.”
+Others, like Bustle.com, are even worse.
+Possibly downright evil!
+Bustle ridiculously declared: “PVC’s debauched history makes me more determined to exchange my entire wardrobe for something a little more synthetic.”
 Seriously?
 How out of touch are these editors?
 Can they really be that ignorant about the environmental impact of this stuff?
+Do they know, and just don’t care?
+Or perhaps they’re paid loads to promote this toxic material?

 Vegans beware